Harrison Ford’s Wife Calista Flockhart ‘Begging’ Him To Stop Flying — She’s ‘Worried Sick’

-Calista Flockhart is ‘worried sick’ about Harrison Ford flying planes after he almost got in a horrible accident, we’ve EXCLUSIVELY learned.
-The ‘Star Wars’ actor nearly collided with a jumbo jet and now she wants him to ‘stay out of the cockpit!’
+Calista Flockhart is ‘begging’ Harrison Ford to stop flying after he almost got in a scary accident with his plane, we’ve EXCLUSIVELY learned.
+The ‘Star Wars’ actor nearly collided with a jumbo jet and now she wants him ‘out of the cockpit!’

 Calista Flockhart, 52, was shaken after learning her husband, Harrison Ford, 74, was almost involved in a catastrophic accident on Feb.
 14. The Indiana Jones actor was attempting to land his plane at the airport in Orange County, but something went terribly wrong and he nearly collided with the top of a 737 jumbo jet.
 Now, Calista hopes he will remain out of harms way.
 “She’s been freaking out since his latest flying debacle,” a source tells HollywoodLife.com EXCLUSIVELY.
 “She gets worried sick every time he pilots a plane and he flies all the time.”